faelgabriel/elixircd/README.md

 asdf install
 ```

+This will install the versions specified in the .tool-versions file.

 ## Contributing

-Contributions to ElixIRCd are welcome!
+We welcome contributions to ElixIRCd!
 If you have an issue or feature request, please open an issue on the issue tracker.
 Additionally, feel free to pick up any open issues that haven't been assigned yet.
 We warmly welcome your pull requests.

 Please see the [contributing guidelines](https://github.com/faelgabriel/elixircd/blob/main/CONTRIBUTING.md) for details on how to contribute to this project.